Neurodevelopment commences in utero and progresses second by second, moment by moment.

-The basis of the Peers Academy program is the Attachment, Regulation and Competency Framework model.
+The basis of the Spark Academy program is the Attachment, Regulation and Competency Framework model.

 This paradigm provides a solid framework within which we understand our roles and standards as caregivers for our students who have experienced challenging life circumstances and trauma.

 Our students have heightened sensory awareness and often become overwhelmed or anxious as they attempt to manage these sensations.
 If you were highly sensitized to feeling threatened or inundated with sensory input, how would you perceive your past experiences?
 Most of our students have experienced trauma, but in a distinctly different way than we ordinarily perceive it.
 Thus far, life for them has been distressing and chaotic.
 An overwhelming world in constant flux can make them feel like life is spiraling out of control, rendering them desperate to seek safety.